-I have been actively seeking out African crafts or products to put into our new home, but also to buy as Christmas gifts for my kids and my husband as Christmas rapidly approaches.
+I have been actively seeking out African crafts or products to put into our new home, but also to buy as gifts for my kids and my husband.
 It occurred to me that I could create this Africa gift guide to support local is lekker in the UK, and to find a few more African Crafts for my home as a way of keeping that bond with our heritage.

-10 African Inspired Christmas Gifts Available in the UK!
+10 African Inspired Gifts Available in the UK!

-So without further adieu, here are a few of the brands and products I’ve found that I would love to share with you if you are looking for African gifts in the UK or for anyone who fancies an African Gift Guide just in time for Christmas.
+So without further adieu, here are a few of the brands and products I’ve found that I would love to share with you if you are looking for African gifts in the UK or for anyone who fancies an African Gift Guide.

 Disclaimer: I have not received anything in return for this gift guide.
 Any purchases made from the businesses listed below are between you and them, and I can’t take responsibility for those transactions.